-The idea of using PRP to treat hair loss is that the growth-stimulating properties of the plasma may be able to induce activity in previously inactive hair follicles, jump-starting the body’s natural methodology of producing hair.
+The idea of using PRP to treat hair loss is that the growth-stimulating properties of the plasma may induce activity in previously inactive hair follicles, jump-starting the body’s natural methodology of producing hair.

-Because the use of PRP in treating hair loss is such a recent development, few substantiated claims can be made regarding its efficacy, though early data suggests that as many as 50% of patients treated using PRP may experience some positive benefit.
+Because the use of PRP in treating hair loss is such a recent development, few substantiated claims can be made regarding its efficacy.
+However, early data suggests that as many as 50% of patients treated using PRP may experience some positive benefit.